-This year, Team 2130 Alpha+ proudly celebrates our FIRST decade.
+This year, Team 2130 Alpha+ proudly celebrates our twelfth season.
 We have proven that “from small beginnings come great things,” emerging from relative obscurity into a team committed to transforming culture.
-We inspire our local youth to be STEM leaders of the 21st century by overcoming barriers, gaining real-world skills and embracing the FIRST mission.
+We inspire our local youth to be 21st century STEM leaders by overcoming barriers, gaining real-world skills and embracing the FIRST mission.

 At the start of our rookie year, the idea of a robotics team in our small logging and farming community was unthinkable.
-With its high poverty and unemployment and low graduation rate, Bonners Ferry, Idaho did not scream “successful robotics team.”
+High poverty and unemployment presented some challenges to running a successful robotics team.
 However, with a belief in the impossible, our team fought its way out of a science teacher’s closet, transforming a classroom into a robot-building oasis.
 We received the Rookie Inspiration Award, sparking something eye-opening and introducing a new realm of FIRST opportunities.

 In 2010, we overcame the odds, earning our first opportunity to attend the World Championship.
 That year, we extended our FIRST outreach 90 miles south to Coeur d’Alene, Idaho.
 Our robotics presentation and multiple workshops inspired the creation of FRC Teams 3513, 2865 and 3145.
 Our collaborative friendships continue to thrive.